flodri/py-DMUD/README.txt

 If you want access to admin commands put your full discord pseudo in the admins set in admins.text

 Changelog :
-0.1.2 (24-03-2020)
+0.1.3 (29-03-2020)
+  - no need to create the players folder anymore thanks to rrebrick 0.1.2 (24-03-2020)
   - fixed a typo in background_toSend in MAIN.py which mad it bug
   - fixed a missing exit in the world.txt demo